Liz Nicholl: Voluntary roles

-Previous voluntary roles include being Vice Chair of Commonwealth Games England and Board member of Manchester 2002 Commonwealth Games 1998-2003; Board member of the Central Council of Physical Recreation (now rebranded Sport and Recreation Alliance) and its Vice Chair 1997-99.
+Previous voluntary roles include being a member of H M Government Sports Honours Committee 2017-2023; Vice Chair of Commonwealth Games England and Board member of Manchester 2002 Commonwealth Games 1998-2003; Board member of the Central Council of Physical Recreation (now rebranded Sport and Recreation Alliance) and its Vice Chair 1997-99.
 Nicholl stepped down from these two roles at the appropriate points to avoid any potential conflict of interest with her UK Sport role.

 Honours

-Nicholl was made a Member of the Order of the British Empire (MBE) in the 2000 New Year Honours, for services to netball.
-She was appointed an Officer of the same order (OBE) in 2006, and appointed a Commander (CBE) in 2015, both for services to sport.
+Nicholl was appointed Member of the Order of the British Empire (MBE) in the 2000 New Year Honours for services to netball, Officer of the Order of the British Empire (OBE) in the 2006 Birthday Honours, Commander of the Order of the British Empire (CBE) in the 2015 Birthday Honours, and Dame Commander of the Order of the British Empire (DBE) in the 2023 Birthday Honours, all for services to sport.